State Bank of India head says Essar-Rosneft deal to close in June

-ST PETERSBURG, Russia A $13 billion takeover by Russian oil major Rosneft of India's Essar Oil should close this month after delays caused by debts to Indian lenders, the head of State Bank of India (SBI) said on Friday, adding she had "more or less" approved the deal.
+ST PETERSBURG, Russia, June 2 A $13 billion takeover by Russian oil major Rosneft of India's Essar Oil should close this month after delays caused by debts to Indian lenders, the head of State Bank of India (SBI) said on Friday, adding she had "more or less" approved the deal.

 Bhattacharya said SBI had "more or less" approved the takeover but a few things still needed to be straightened out.